AroosaIjaz/AroosaIjaz.github.io/_portfolio/alone1.md

 <br/>
 <br/>

-I dont have the energy to think

-I dont have the energy to feel

-Even the warmth of a human touch feels like a distant memory now
+The warmth of a human touch feels like a distant memory now

 yet it is what I desire the most....